Internship Rotation Descriptions

 The WIC Program provides infant formula, supplemental foods, and nutrition education to eligible pregnant women, infants, and children under the age of five.
 Interns provide nutrition screening to determine program eligibility, assessment of nutrition risk criteria, nutrition education, breastfeeding promotion, and follow-up to clients.
-Interns practice with a team consisting of registered dietitians, lactation consultants, and registered nurses in various health department settings.
+Interns practice with a team consisting of registered dietitian nutritionists, lactation consultants, and registered nurses in various health department settings.

 Food Systems Management Rotation

 Interns participate in all aspects of food service management in various hospital-based food service departments including patient food service, retail operations, and catering.
 As part of the learning experience, interns work directly with food service workers, managers, and the food service director.
-Interns participate in activities to develop skills in menu planning and recipe development; purchasing and storage of food and supplies; hot and cold food production; safety, sanitation, and HACCP; personnel management; employee orientation and training; public relations and marketing; fiscal management; patient meal service and tray line; JCAHO and regulatory agencies; and evaluation of services.
+Interns participate in activities to develop skills in menu planning and recipe development; purchasing and storage of food and supplies; hot and cold food production; safety, sanitation, and HACCP; personnel management; employee orientation and training; public relations and marketing; fiscal management; patient meal service and tray line; The Joint Commission and regulatory agencies; and evaluation of services.

 Clinical Dietetics Rotation